6 Medical devices You Should keep at home to keep track of your health on a daily basis.

 Medical warning system is an emergency programme for the elderly.

 A medical alarm system is a useful device to have at home if you have elderly relatives.
 At the touch of a button, they will summon your assistance if they are feeling uneasy.
-In a medical emergency, pressing a button on a computer that hangs around someone’s neck is much easier than finding the phone and dialling a number.
+In a medical emergency, pressing a button on a computer that hangs around someone’s neck is much easier than finding the phone and dialing a number.
 Inquire about medical warning systems with a medical professional.

 Keep a close eye on the temperature of your blood: Infrared thermometer with no contact